Callable convertible bonds under liquidity constraints and hybrid priorities

 Historically, the relative order of the payoff processes $L$, $U$ and $M$ in a Dynkin game has been important in proving that the game has a value.
-When $M \equiv L$, \cite{bismut1977probleme} proved that a Dynkin game has a value under the Mokobodzki condition which states that there exist two supermartingales whose difference lies between $L$ and $U$.
-Such a condition was later relaxed in \cite{lepeltier1984jeu}, see Kifer~\cite[Theorem 1]{Kifer_2} for a statement of the result under the order condition $L \leq M \leq U$ and an integrability condition.
-Subsequently, the order condition was further relaxed in \cite{laraki2005value, rosenberg2001stopping, touzi2002continuous} by extending the class of stopping strategies to randomized stopping times. \cite{laraki2005value} shows the game has a value under fairly general conditions on the various payoffs, provided that agents are allowed to use randomised strategies.
-In particular the players can use these strategies to `hide' their stopping time from the opposing player.
-One important result is that the game is always terminated (i.e. at least one player chooses to stop) at or before the first moment $t$ that $L_t > U_t$.
+Under the standard assumption $L\equiv M\leq U$, Bismut \cite{bismut1977probleme} proved that a Dynkin game has a value under the Mokobodzki condition which states that there exist two supermartingales whose difference lies between $L$ and $U$.
+The need for the Mokobodzki condition was later removed by Lepeltier and Maingueneau \cite{lepeltier1984jeu}.
+Nonetheless, the literature often assumes that the order condition $L\leq M\leq U$ holds.
+Under this order condition, Ekstr{\"o}m and Peskir \cite{Ekstrom2008SICON} proved the existence of game value and saddle point in a Markovian setup, given that the payoff processes have quasi-left continuous sample paths.
+See also Kifer \cite[Theorem 1]{Kifer_2} for a statement of the existence result under the order condition.
+Subsequently, the order condition was relaxed by Stettner \cite[Theroem 3]{Stettner1982}, and further relaxed by Merkulov \cite[Chapter 5]{merkulov2021value} who assumed that the \textit{generalised order condition} $L\wedge U\leq M\leq L\vee U$ holds.